Mabubakr2001/Online-banking/README.md

 # Online Banking Website

 Welcome to the Online Banking Website!
 This is a simple website created with **HTML**, **CSS**, and **JavaScript**.
-The website allows users to perfom various banking transactions such as making deposits, withdrawing money, transferring money, requesting loans, and deleting their account.
+The website allows users to perform various banking transactions such as making deposits, withdrawing money, transferring money, requesting loans, and deleting their accounts.

 ## Features